-7. Evaluation Team Members (As per Contract Standing Orders 11ii, 7 and 9.
-Evaluators must have suitable technical skills and be suitably knowledgeable or qualified in relation to the subject matter of the tender.
+7. Evaluation Team Members Evaluators must have suitable technical skills and be suitably knowledgeable or qualified in relation to the subject matter of the tender.
 All evaluators must also have procurement authorisation)

 8. Intended Date of Commencement of Full Operations (State the target date of the commencement of full operations for the Services/Goods/Works being tendered.
 If appropriate, please indicate any reasons as to why this date must be achieved.)